NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 running ``sfs`` on each tile, and then blending the results.
 It was used to create DEMs of dimensions 10,000 by 10,000 pixels.

-The ``sfs`` program can model position-dependent albedo, different exposure values for each camera, shadows in the input images, and regions in the DEM occluded from the Sun.
+The ``sfs`` program can model position-dependent albedo (:numref:`sfs_albedo`), exposure values for each camera, shadows in the input images, and regions in the DEM occluded from the Sun.

 .. _sfs_formulation: